k1jst/riares-docs/beginners.md

 You can see a list of repeaters at NB1RI.net

 If you have any questions feel free to text or call me.
+My number is in my signature on all my email commnications.

 73,